EdoardoBonanni/Meibomian-Glands-Recognition/README.md

 ### Code

-`create_clahe.py`: it allows to create all CLAHE images from the TIFF image dataset.

-	- Set the "path" variable to choose the path where TIFF images are saved.

 `create_mask.py`: it allows to select the area of the gland by hand and generate the relative mask.

 	- Set the "isUpperGland" variable to True if you want to create masks for the upper glands, False otherwise.